stephan-kim/stephan-kim.github.io/travel-info.markdown

 make this shit up.
 They serve food and drink and you can even stay there over night.

-**Warning**, this is quite a hike, you should be moderately fit to attempt this.
+**Achtung**, this is quite a hike, you should be moderately fit to attempt this.
 If you make it to the upper Joch Alm on a mountain bike, Stephan will buy you a drink (proof required: photo; and use a helmet!).